Evergreen, masses of flowers in either white or purple, Hardenbergia violacea flowers in spring and is easy care.

 Hardenbergia Care

-A sunny position and are well drained soil are the two most critical aspects.
+Best grown in a sunny position with a well drained soil, both critical aspects.
 However a frost free position is also desirable, as a heavy frost will knock the plant back quickly.

 Pruning on a regular basis will keep ‘Happy Wanderer’ in check and promote a bushy more compact growth habit.